imzjy/MiniHttpServer/README.md

 MiniHttpServer
 ==============

-Mini HTTP Server which can be embed in EXE
+#Mini HTTP Server which can be embed in EXE

+## Usage

+MiniHttpServer server = new MiniHttpServer(8081); //start http server on port of 8081

+//register the handler and start the server server.RegisterHandler("/index", IndexHandler);
+server.Start();